 As the sun begins to set and the sky inevitably turns pink, head to Cafe Clock for a bite to eat (camel burger anyone?) and some evening entertainment.
 On Mondays and Thursdays this Marrakesh cross-cultural institution hosts traditional hikayat (storytelling) performances in English.
 There’s also live Gnaoua and Amazigh (Berber) music on Sundays, as well as language and cooking classes throughout the week.

-Want to make the most of Marrakesh?
+Want to make the most of Marrakech?
 Check out our Morocco small group adventures.